saadafzal89/Dining-Philosophers/readme.txt

-Read Me

-The dining philosopher problem has been implemented using semaphores and mmap in this assignment.

 The number of semaphores and their initial counter values are as follows:

-Semaphore		Total Number			Initial count
+--Semaphore--		      --Total Number--			    --Initial count--

 Semap1			         no of philosophers		            0
 Global_lock		               1			            	    1
 Barrier			                 1				                0
 Counter			                 1				                0
 Status			          no of philosophers		          0

 There are 3 programs and 1 header file:
 1. ’smp.h’